Skip to Main Navigation

 Overview

-Pakistan has made recent progress towards macroeconomic stabilization, but risks remain extremely high and faster sustained growth will require substantial reform.
+Pakistan has made progress towards macroeconomic stabilization.
 At the beginning of FY24, Pakistan's economy faced a potential economic crisis in the face of political uncertainty, global monetary policy tightening, and fiscal and external imbalances, that led to pressures on domestic prices and foreign reserves.
-To preserve reserves, measures to manage imports and capital outflows were introduced, which disrupted local supply chains, economic activity and exacerbated inflationary pressures.
-Under the interim government, an IMF Stand-By Arrangement was approved in July 2023.
-Consequently, exchange rate flexibility was restored, import controls were relaxed, and steps were taken to contain the fiscal deficit.
+To preserve reserves, measures to manage imports and capital outflows were introduced, which disrupted local supply chains, dampened economic activity and exacerbated inflationary pressures.
+With the approval of the IMF Stand-By Arrangement in July 2023, exchange rate flexibility was restored, import controls were relaxed, and steps were taken to contain the fiscal deficit.
 Political uncertainty also diminished with the successful conduct of the general elections.
 Coupled with favorable weather conditions and easing external conditions, the economy began recovering in FY24.
-Consequently, growth of real GDP at factor cost is estimated to have risen to 2.5 percent in FY24, after contracting by 0.2 percent y-o-y in FY23.
-Downside risks remain high, with the outlook predicated on a new IMF-EFF program being implemented, continued fiscal restraint, and additional external financing.
-Heavy banking sector exposure to the sovereign, domestic policy uncertainty, geopolitical instability and delays in global monetary easing pose significant risks to the outlook.
-Robust economic recovery over the medium term will require the steadfast implementation of much broader fiscal and economic reforms.
+Consequently, growth of real GDP at factor cost rose to 2.5 percent y-o-y in FY24, after contracting by 0.2 percent in FY23.

 Additional Resources